berkeucar/GE101-An-Android-Application-for-Bilkent-Newcomers/group/Arda_Onal_log.md

 This week I helped abc brainstorm ideas for...

 ### ~ 24/04/2020 ~
-Today we have decided on the work distributions.
+Today we have decided on the work distributions and what skills are required to solve the problems.
 We have decided who is going to do what in terms of coding.
 I was assigned to building the map.

+### ~ 25/04/2020 ~
+Today I have watched tutorials about Android Studio, how to make map applications using java and I learnt how to implement them.

 ### ~ 27/04/2020 ~
 This week we started the coding of our project.
 I learnt how to use Google Maps API, how to add buttons to goole maps activity, how to restrict the map and so on.